henglicad/group1apk/README.md

-#group1apk
-SENG 3210 This app aims to help engineering students plan their degrees for every semester and keep track of their credits earned.
-They will use this app to make sure thay know when thay are going to graduate based on how many courses thay want to take every semester

-      FEATURES
-List of all courses with pre-reqs

-List of “normal” course schedule

-Option to say if passed/failed/doing

-Recalculate plan based on pre-reqs

-Calculate grad year/number left

-Quick view

-Line graph showing progress
+The TRU Eng Planner app is made to help TRU Software Engineering students plan their semesters out and stay on track for graduation.
+The app is easy to use and features an attractive dark mode to make it easier on the users’ eyes.

-    Extra Features
+      App Features
+- Quick View to see TRU’s ideal software engineering schedule
-Make plans based on number of courses per semester
+- Make A Plan automatic valid semester scheduler based on year, semester, and preferred number of courses per semester
+- All courses markable as taken or not taken so that the schedule reflects each student’s current status
+- Easy viewing of course details, including prerequisites, post requisites, and semesters offered
+- Course database downloadable into a text file on the phone
+- Protected feature to upload a new valid database in case of program changes
+- Manual schedule changes supported